MicrosoftDocs/defender-docs/defender/threat-intelligence/index-backup.md

 Microsoft Defender Threat Intelligence (Defender TI) is a platform that streamlines triage, incident response, threat hunting, vulnerability management, and cyber threat intelligence analyst workflows when conducting threat infrastructure analysis and gathering threat intelligence.
 Analysts spend a significant amount of time on data discovery, collection, and parsing, instead of focusing on what actually helps their organization defend themselves--deriving insights about the actors through analysis and correlation.?

 Often, analysts must go to multiple repositories to obtain the critical data sets they need to assess a suspicious domain, host, or IP address.
-DNS data, WHOIS information, malware, and SSL certificates provide important context to indicators of compromise (IOCs), but these repositories are widely distributed and don’t always share a common data structure, making it difficult to ensure analysts have all relevant data needed to make a proper and timely assessment of suspicious infrastructure.
+DNS data, WHOIS information, malware, and SSL certificates provide important context to indicators of compromise (IOCs), but these repositories are widely distributed and don't always share a common data structure, making it difficult to ensure analysts have all relevant data needed to make a proper and timely assessment of suspicious infrastructure.

 Interacting with these data sets can be cumbersome and pivoting between these repositories is time-consuming, draining the resources of security operations groups that constantly need to re-prioritize their response efforts.